Greek Myths 4 Kids Presents: CASE FILES

 FROM THE HERCULES DETECTIVE AGENCY

-CASE FILE: Case of The Talking Tools
+CASE FILE: The Talking Tools

 No Problem Too Large or Too Small, Reasonable Fees

 Proprietor Hercules (Roman name), also known as Heracles (Greek name), also known as Herc (Nickname)